-Autumn in Canada’s capital provides plenty of opportunities to spend quality time with the kids while enjoying colourful outdoor spaces.
-Whether it’s taking a stroll among the vibrant leaves, bonding over wilderness adventures, or enjoying some tasty treats, you’ll love getting the family together for these fun activities this fall in the Ottawa region.
+Autumn in the Ottawa region provides plenty of opportunities to spend quality time with the kids while enjoying colourful outdoor spaces.
+Whether it’s taking a stroll among the vibrant leaves, bonding over wilderness adventures or enjoying some tasty treats, you’ll love getting the family together for these fun activities this fall in Canada’s capital.

 Fresh walks and hikes

 Pedals and paddles

 Cycling in Ottawa is an ideal way to get around thanks to the many flat, multi-use pathways and businesses that offer bike rentals and tours.
 Consider planning your route to visit some of these top places to photograph this fall.
 You can also enjoy the fall colours from water level by renting a canoe, kayak or other boat from the Dows Lake Marina on the Rideau Canal or using your own paddle craft and discovering some of the many flatwater locations.
 For an interactive and fun experience, paddle your way through unique water mazes at Éco-Odyssée, just 30 minutes from downtown Ottawa.

 Ziplines, flights and safaris